hiddentemple/4360techproject/README.md

             DB_PWD=<db-password>
             DB_NAME=<your-db-name-here>
             DB_DROP=boolean   //Drops existing schema and data from database.
 Recommended only for local use.
-            DB_SYNC=boolean   //Synchronizes database schema with that in codebase.
-Recommended only for local use.
+            DB_SYNC=true  //Synchronizes database schema with that in codebase.

         ```
+      **(NOTE)** - *DB_SYNC is recommended to be set to true in order for changes to the schema to be propogated to the database.
+If you would prefer, you can set up migrations to do this, however it is not currently configured.*

 7) In order to install the required package `@hiddentemple/api-interfaces` you'll need to generate a github personal access token.
 Instructions can be found here: